Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 - Enter User Name and Password
 - Click Sign in

 Expected outcome: Upon completing the action, the user is redirected to the homepage, and the navbar should only display options for logging out and returning home.
-The '+' icon should be present.
+The "Click here to create a new post" message should be present.

 Actual outcome: The expected outcome was met, and the user was redirected to the homepage with the navbar displaying only options for logging out and returning home.
-The '+' icon was present.
+The "Click here to create a new post" message was present.

 ### Create New Post